Sonith/angular-material-slider/README.md

 	if you change this, remember to update the css, both background-color and color in '.slide-animation .slider'.
 - false-color (color)

-Take a look at index.html for a demo.
+Take a look at index.html or [a link](https://sonith.github.io/angular-material-slider/) for a demo.

 ## License
 You may use it however you want.